 Fitness and Experience Required:

-Our 20 days Tilicho Lake Trekking is moderate trek suitable for passionate walkers who have ability to walk at least 5-6 hours a day with a light day pack.
-Walking in higher altitude is physically demanding than walking in the lower altitudes; however, if you are in excellent health with average physical fitness and have positive attitude, self confidence and strong determination, you can accomplish the 20 days Tilicho Lake Trekking successfully.
-Exercising and jogging regularly for some weeks prior of the trip is good idea to enhance your strength and stability.
+Our 20 days Tilicho Lake Trekking is a moderate trek suitable for passionate walkers who can walk at least 5-6 hours a day with a light day pack.
+Walking in higher altitudes is physically demanding than walking in the lower altitudes; however, if you are in excellent health with average physical fitness and have a positive attitude, self-confidence, and strong determination, you can accomplish the 20 days Tilicho Lake Trekking successfully.
+Exercising and jogging regularly for some weeks prior to the trip is a good idea to enhance your strength and stability.
 Past hiking experience would be an asset but no technical skill is required for this trip.
 Participants with pre-existing medical conditions such as heart, lung, and blood disease should inform us before booking the trek.